veriqta/LINUX-WORLD/README.md

 ## License

-Linux World is released under the [MIT License](LICENSE).
+Linux World is governed by the [Linux World Proprietary License](LICENSE).

-Unless stated otherwise, original documentation, examples, and code in this repository are copyright © 2026 Ann Felix and VERIQTA.
+Copyright © 2026 Ann Felix and VERIQTA.
+All rights reserved.
+Public availability does not grant permission to copy, modify, redistribute, republish, translate, teach from, commercialize, or create derivative works from the repository.
+See [NOTICE.md](NOTICE.md) for the public copyright and use notice.

 ## Support Linux World